xinkjs/xink/docs/src/content/docs/xink/routing.md

 ### Specific

-At least one segment is a combination of static and dynamic types.
+A combination of static and dynamic types.

 `/hello/miss-[name]`